 Adopting an American Curl Kitten or Cat

-Prices for American Curl kittens are quite variable.
-Purebred American Curls cost approximately $500-$2,000 or more when obtained from legitimate breeders, with pet quality kittens at the lower end of the price spectrum and show quality at the upper end.
+Prices for American Curl kittens are quite variable, though they tend to be expensive at the show quality end of the spectrum ($1,200 to $3,000+ from a legitimate breeder).
 Some pet quality American Curls actually have completely straight ears, but still have the appealing Curl personality, body style, and coat type.

 - Helgren, J.A.
 (2006).
 “American Curl.”
 Iams.com.

 - Helgren, J.A.
 (2010).
 “Choosing an American Curl.”
 PetPlace.com.

 - O’Brien, K. (n.d.).
 “Breed Article: The American Curl: A Balancing Act.”
 CFAinc.org.